cjmckernan/weird_salad/README.md

 I have included a db with everything setup so you dont need to carry out the migrations or configure the data.
 It is in the db folder on in main directory simple move to the directory above and install requirements and you should be able to just use run command

--Setup Virtual environment
+- Setup Virtual environment

 python3 -m venv .venv
 source .venv/bin/activate

--Install dependencies
+- Install dependencies

 pip install -r requirements.txt